 "The Use and Evaluation of Experiments in Health Care Delivery"

 "CQIV: Stata Module to Perform Censored Quantile Instrumental Variable Regression."
 First Version: December 2010.
 Latest Version: June 2012. (with Victor Chernozhukov, Ivan Fernandez-Val, and Sukjin Han).
 [Link to CQIV at RePEc]

 The simplest way to install this command is to type the following at the Stata command prompt:

 You can also download the .ado and .sthlp files [Download CQIV Stata ado file][Download CQIV Stata help file], and then copy them into your personal ado directory [How to find your personal ado directory].

 If you are updating from a previous version, type "net uninstall cqiv" at the Stata prompt before installing.

 Problem Set on "Mandate-Based Health Reform and the Labor Market: Evidence from the Massachusetts Reform."
 First Version: May 2012.
-Latest Version: October 2012.
-(Developed with Toby Chaiken and Jonathan Kolstad).
+Latest Version: October 2016.
+(Developed with Toby Chaiken, Jonathan Kolstad, and Megan Wilson).